taneltorn/setoalt/README.md

 #### Initial setup
 Create **.env**, **nginx.conf** and a **docker-compose.yml** files in the root directory where you want to run the application.
-Use *.example* files from the code repository as base.
-Parameters that should be changed are marked by comments.
+Use *.example* files from the code repository as base, but change the values according to your needs.
+Values that should be changed are marked by comments.

 Additionally, copy the database scripts from the *database/scripts* directory and change the user credential in create-db-user.sql.